Willamin/pdq/README.md

 ## Usage

 ```
-usage: pdq SUBCOMMAND [AGRS] FILE
+usage: pdq SUBCOMMAND [ARGS] FILE

     subcommands:
-  version         prints the pdq version
+      version             prints pdq's version
+      help                prints this help
+      description NAME    prints the description section in FILE
       list                lists the sections available for querying in FILE
       read NAME           prints the contents of the section NAME in FILE
       append NAME         appends STDIN to the section NAME of the FILE

 ```

-## Development

-TODO: Write development instructions here

 ## Contributing